ar-io/specs/arns/arns-core-01.md

 - The Record subdomain plus its ArNS name must not be longer than 63 characters.
 - The Record subdomain must pass the following regular expression: `RegExp("^[a-zA-Z0-9_-]+$")`.

-**Methods**:
+**Handlers**:

-- Must include methods to read a single Record and multiple Records.
+- Must include handlers to read a single Record and multiple Records.
-- Must include a method to read the State of the ANP, which includes all Records and the current Owner.
+- Must include a handler to read the State of the ANP, which includes all Records and the current Owner.

 ## Resolvability